Hello.

 One of the biggest Estonian newspapers hired me as the country’s first data journalist.
 With our small team, we created interactive visualizations for the daily news.
 I fell in love with Excel.
 I soon discovered a bug for the business and start-up world.

 Over the weekends, we went to teach Estonian at a refugee center in Estonia with friends.
+Before moving to Moldova, I won the country's most prestigious investigative award, the Bonnier Award.

 I speak fluent English and Estonian, can converse in Romanian and Spanish, and understand some Russian and German.